bodo-ai/Bodo/docs/docs/api_docs/BodoSQL.md

 #### NOW
 -   `NOW()`

-    Computes a timestamp equal to the current system time
+    Computes a timestamp equal to the current time in the session's timezone.
+    By default the current timezone is UTC and it can be updated as a parameter when using the Snowflake Catalog.

 #### LOCALTIMESTAMP
 -   `LOCALTIMESTAMP()`

+    Equivalent to `NOW`

+#### CURRENT_TIMESTAMP
+-   `CURRENT_TIMESTAMP()`

     Equivalent to `NOW`

 #### CURDATE
 -   `CURDATE()`